msorathia/310-demo/README.md

-# 310 Project Demo Repository Information
+# 310 Project Repository Information

-This is a demo version of the repository for the 310 group project.
-This basic skeleton provides a single branch, **main** that is a sandbox for experimentation and learning.
+This is the repository for the 310 group project.
+This basic skeleton provides two initial branches.  **documentation** is for the group's Scrum process documentation.  **main** is the primary branch for development work as described in the project manual.

 ## Brief Architecture Overview & Where Things Go
 ### React (Frontend)